Yield: 8 to 10 eight-ounce (half-pint) jars

 Cut out any brown spots and mushy areas.
 Cut the plums in half, or quarters or slices, as you prefer!
 Remove pits!

 Now, to keep the fruit from turning brown, when you get a bowlful, sprinkle 1/4 cup lemon juice or Fruit-Fresh (which is just a mix of citric acid and vitamin C, perfectly natural).
 Then stir the plums to make sure all the surfaces have been coated.

-Depending upon which type of jelly you're making (sugar, no-sugar, Stevia (or if you prefer, Splenda), mix of sugar and Stevia (or if you prefer, Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jelly you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).

 |Type of jelly||

 |lower sugar||no-sugar||2 cups sugar and 2 cups Splenda (or about 1/3 that if you use Stevia, which is my preference)|

 |no sugar||no-sugar||4 cups Splenda (or about 1/3 that if you use Stevia, which is my preference)|

 |natural||no-sugar||3 cups fruit juice (grape, peach, apple or mixed)|